mnot/I-D/rfc5785bis/draft.md

 processes established by the expert(s); typically, this will mean referring them to the registry Web page.

+Upon publication, IANA should:

-IANA should replace all references to RFC 5988 in that registry have been replaced with references to this document.
+* Replace all references to RFC 5988 in that registry have been replaced with references to this document.
+* Update the status of all existing registrations to "permanent".

 --- back